-Nested virtualization on a template virtual machine in Azure Lab Services
+Nested virtualization in Azure Lab Services

 What is nested virtualization?